Nigel Olsson: Joining the Elton John band

-In 1991 Olsson reunited with Johnstone in the band Warpipes, releasing Holes in the Heavens.
-Although the album was critically successful, it failed commercially when their label, Artful Balance, went bankrupt, and the band was unable to tour to support the record.
+In 1991, Olsson reunited with Johnstone in the band Warpipes, releasing Holes in the Heavens.
+Although the album was critically successful, it failed commercially as a result of their label, Artful Balance, going bankrupt.
+The band was unable to tour to support the record.

 On 31 March 2000, Olsson sang backing vocals alongside Billy Trudel and Ken Stacey when John appeared on The Today Show to promote the soundtrack to the film The Road to El Dorado.
 On 3 April, Olsson played drums on three songs at the Broadway Cares/Equity Fights AIDS benefit saluting John at the New Amsterdam Theatre in New York City.
 By the time of John's "One Night Only" concerts in New York City on 20 and 21 October, Olsson was alternating with and playing drums alongside Curt Bisquera.
 In January 2001, Olsson took over the full-time drumming chores when Bisquera left to pursue other projects.

-In 2001 Olsson released another solo album entitled Move The Universe on 81 Records.
+In 2001 Olsson released another solo album titled Move The Universe on 81 Records.
 Davey Johnstone and Guy Babylon produced the record and played on all of the tracks, along with Bob Birch on bass, Elton John alumnus Fred Mandel on piano, John Mahon on percussion, and Billy Trudel on backing vocals.
 Kiki Dee sang lead vocals on Roachford's "Naked Without You", and Olsson's brother Kai sang lead vocals on McGuinness Flint's "When I'm Dead an' Gone."
 The track "Building A Bird" had been written by Elton John & Bernie Taupin in 1994 during the sessions for Elton's album "Made in England," but never recorded.
 Olsson dedicated the album to the late Dee Murray.

 In the studio, he played and sang backing vocals on several tracks on John's Songs from the West Coast (2001).
 He then played all the drums on Peachtree Road (2004) and The Captain & the Kid (2006), as well as continuing in the touring band, along with Johnstone, Bob Birch (bass), Kim Bullard (keyboards) and John Mahon (percussion).
 With bassist Matt Bissonette replacing the late Bob Birch in 2012, this band recorded Wonderful Crazy Night in 2015 for release in February 2016.

 On 9 November 2014, Olsson played his 2000th concert with Elton John at the Ice Hall Palace in Saint Petersburg, Russia.

 On his 68th birthday, 10 February 2017, Olsson played his 2,267th concert with Elton John at The Colosseum at Caesars Palace, Las Vegas, Nevada.

+On 25 June 2023, Olsson played with headliner Elton John at the Glastonbury Festival.